DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-06-the-location-problem.md

 >
 > You will need to seek approval to live beyond a 10-mile radius from the University campus.”

-"School" locations (meaning the 'partner' schools where the majority of on-the-job training takes place) are not the only important location associated with a training provider / training / applications.
+“School” locations (meaning the ‘partner’ schools where the majority of on-the-job training takes place) are not the only important location associated with a training provider / training / applications.

 List of location types for a Training Provider organisation:

 * Training Provider Headquarters - a registered address for the provider
 * Accredited provider
-* Administrative or admissions 'hubs' (if provider is sufficiently large)
+* Administrative or admissions ‘hubs’ (if provider is sufficiently large)
 * Training centres (for lecture-based training for academic learning about how to teach)
-* Partner schools \[of which there are subtypes: a 'main' school, a 'second' or 'contrast' school, SEND school, EAL school, …\]
+* Partner schools \[of which there are subtypes: a ‘main’ school, a ‘second‘ or ‘contrast’ school, SEND school, EAL school, …\]

 The actual locations for the above can all be the same (a single Schools Direct course), or all be different physical locations.